Advanced Optimization in Fed-BioMed

 3. declearn optimizer on Researcher side (FedOpt)

 Fed-BioMed provides a way to use Adaptive Federated Optimization, introduced as FedOpt in this paper.
 In the paper, authors considered the difference of the global model weights between 2 successive Rounds as a pseudo gradient, paving the way to the possbility to have Optimizers on Researcher side, optimizing the updates of the global model.
-To do so, fedbiomed.researcher.experiment.Experiment has a method to set the Researcher Optimizer: Experiment.set_agg_optimizer
+To do so, fedbiomed.researcher.federated_workflows.Experiment has a method to set the Researcher Optimizer: Experiment.set_agg_optimizer

 Below an example using the set_agg_optimizer with FedYogi:

-from fedbiomed.researcher.experiment import Experiment
+from fedbiomed.researcher.federated_workflows import Experiment

 from fedbiomed.researcher.aggregators import FedAverage